 - Some menu items are expensive for what you get

-The Penalty Box’s menus have been overhauled in the last year or so, and many tired, boring items have been replaced.
-The menu itself is divided into hockey-themed sections, such as ‘First Period’ and ‘Overtime’, and the choice is broad with a host of favourites available.
-For example, from the ‘Second Period’ (the salad section) patrons can choose from Caesar to Greek salads with myriad toppings and dressings, while the main courses (‘Third Period’) offers up classics such as pulled pork, chicken tenders and chicken parmesan pasta.
-Home-made burgers, pizzas and poutines are also available, as are a variety of ‘shareables’ (large platters for people to share, such as nachos or ‘Penalty Box Fries’) and desserts, such as deep-fried berry cheesecake.
-The star of the show is their speciality jumbo chicken wings, available with a variety of sauces and dusts and described as ‘Barrie’s biggest wings’.
+The Penalty Box’s menus were overhauled last year, and many tired, boring items have been replaced.
+The menu is divided into hockey-themed sections, such as ‘First Period’ and ‘Overtime’, and the choice is broad, with various favourites available.
+For example, from the ‘Second Period’ (the salad section), patrons can choose from Caesar to Greek salads with myriad toppings and dressings, while the main courses (‘Third Period’) offer classics such as pulled pork, chicken tenders and chicken parmesan pasta.
+Home-made burgers, pizzas and poutines are also available, as are a variety of ‘shareable’ (large platters for people to share, such as nachos or ‘Penalty Box Fries’) and desserts, such as deep-fried berry cheesecake.
+The show’s star is their speciality jumbo chicken wings, available with various sauces and dust and described as ‘Barrie’s biggest wings’.

-Online reviews are favourable for The Penalty Box, particularly since the new owners arrived, however, one TripAdvisor reviewer complained that even after the revamp there were still problems with availability (in this case, a portion of fish and chips) meaning they left without eating.
+Online reviews are favourable for The Penalty Box, mainly since the new owners arrived; however, one TripAdvisor reviewer complained that even after the revamp, there were still problems with availability (in this case, a portion of fish and chips), meaning they left without eating.
 While most Google reviews are positive, one or two recent entries describe the food as slow to arrive – forty-five minutes later for some chicken wings, for example – and the food can occasionally be ‘sub-par’.

-The Penalty Box is open Monday to Sunday to either midnight or 1 am on the weekend, and offers karaoke every Saturday night between 8 pm and 12 am, a ‘live jam’ music night every Thursday, while ‘Daily Deals’ such as a pint and quesadilla on a Tuesday are available throughout the week.
-Home delivery is also an option, where you can ‘Skip the Dishes’ with 50% off chicken wings Mondays, Wednesday and Saturdays, and patrons can book a buffet or sit-down dinner for large groups or sports teams, where if you bring your team photo it will go on the restaurant’s ‘Wall of Fame’.
+The Penalty Box is open Monday to Sunday to either midnight or 1 am on the weekend.
+It offers karaoke every Saturday night between 8 pm and 12 am and a ‘live jam’ music night every Thursday.
+At the same time, ‘Daily Deals’, such as a pint and quesadilla on a Tuesday, are available throughout the week.
+Home delivery is also an option, where you can ‘Skip the Dishes’ with 50% off chicken wings Mondays, Wednesdays and Saturdays, and patrons can book a buffet or sit-down dinner for large groups or sports teams where if you bring your team photo it will go on the restaurant’s ‘Wall of Fame.